Digital Humanities for the History of the Book

 - Introduction to digital humanities methods and theories

 - Data processing in OpenRefine and with optical character recognition software

 - Automatic extraction of person and place names with Named Entity Recognition

 - Network graphs in Gephi

 - Geographic maps in ArcGIS Online

 - Combining textual, visual, and spatial information in a StoryMaps web application

 - Scaffolding and managing a digital humanities project

-Requirements: Participants must bring a laptop (Windows or Mac) with them to the workshop.
+Participants must have access to a laptop (Windows or Mac) on which they can install open source software.
 Prior to the workshop, the instructor will send a list of software with installation instructions.